 The variety and excitement of the street life is never ending, vespas packed in blocks and rows, beer gardens spilling into the streets, ramshackle homes, dank alleyways of swamp, the green light of storefronts illuminating the banyan trees, casinos, restaurants, boutiques, general stores, tattoo parlors—even a dentist’s office in the midst of an incisor picking.
 All is showcased on the road.

-But, for the number of people playing cards, laughing, eating bowls of beef and chicken phở, I see many ambling about, but almost no one crossing the street.
+But, for the number of people playing games like bola tangkas, laughing, eating bowls of beef and chicken phở, I see many ambling about, but almost no one crossing the street.
 And this is alarming.
 In theory, the route should not be difficult, but the streets of Hanoi are far from a pedestrians paradise.
 Sprawling, seemingly unplanned roads collide: a two way street merges into three that merges into seven.
 But the force at which these vehicles travel together is downright frightening, a literal onslaught of motos and horns much akin to killer bees.
 A single streetlight regulates the flow that most motorists ignore.
 Of those who do mind its perfunctory authority, a complete stop is out of the question.
 At these levels, one couldn’t regulate it if they wanted to.

 The relentless unofficial business of the moto-taxis makes much more sense now.
 Those motos don’t navigate the road; they pilot its culture.
 They know the dictates of sound judgment: like how to shoulder the road into oncoming traffic avoiding the inefficiency of circling the block.
 They know how to conduct pavement rides, swerve, cradle babies, and text/talk/drive.